nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-contribute-to-an-extension.md

     </component>
     ```

-    {{#> callout type='note' heading='Naming your component'}}- In Nuxeo, we follow this naming convention `org.mycompany.myproject.extension.point.where.we.contribute.contribution`.
+    {{#> callout type='note' heading='Naming your component'}}
+    In Nuxeo, we follow this naming convention `org.mycompany.myproject.extension.point.where.we.contribute.contribution`.</br>

-You can follow your way but be careful to avoid conflicts.
+    You can follow your way but be careful to avoid conflicts.</br>

-- You must give a **unique name** for your component.
-If the name of your package is not unique it will **not be deployed**.{{/callout}}
+    You must give a **unique name** for your component.
+If the name of your package is not unique it will **not be deployed**.
+    {{/callout}}
-3. Add your contribution that express the configuration you want in the component XML fragment.
+1. Add your contribution that express the configuration you want in the component XML fragment.
 You get something like:
     ```xml
     <?xml version="1.0"?>
     <component name="org.mycompany.myproject.extension.point.where.we.contribute.contribution" version="1.0">